extollers/extol/README.md

 The goals of this project are:

-- A uniform language for values, function, statements, expressions, types, kinds, macros, patterns, constraints, grammars, tactics and proofs
+- A uniform language for values, function, statements, expressions, types, kinds, macros, patterns, constraints, grammars, tactics, proofs and effects

 - A flexible syntax that allows building incrementally typed high-level shell-style scripts, low-level systems code and